 Medical Association, July 15, 2009.

-Ovarian cancer symptoms and sign
+Symptoms and sign

 Ovarian cancer, called the silent killer because it often goes undetected, does present with symptoms.
 Symptoms of ovarian cancer to look out for include: A bloated abdomen, difficulty eating or feeling full quickly, pelvic pain and an urgent need to urinate, which some associate with menstruation, especially if the symptoms are severe, frequent and simultaneous, and last more than 2 or 3 weeks.
 The importance of early diagnosis is illustrated in five-year survival rates that approach 90 percent if the disease is caught early versus 20 percent if diagnosed after it has progressed.
 Vague symptoms (reported by noncancerous women are less severe and less frequent when compared with women with ovarian cancer.
 Women with ovarian cancer typically have symptoms of recent onset and have multiple symptoms that coexist.